Carrot Cake Cheesecake Cake

 You’ve seen both these recipes before: the carrot cake layer comes from my carrot cake with lemon cinnamon cream cheese frosting recipe (but baked in a 9-inch pan instead of 8-inches, so the layers are a little thinner) and the cheesecake recipe is the same as the base layer of the caramel apple cheesecake.

-Stack them together, cover with cream cheese frosting, and you have the perfect hybrid cake: a cheesecake layer cake!
+Stack them together, cover them with cream cheese frosting, and you have the perfect hybrid cake: a cheesecake layer cake!

 The Best Carrot Cake